ML25000/Publication/readme.txt

    - Open the Grasshopper script `Urban_Morphogenesis_Main.gh` from the `/Code` folder.
    - **Important:** Inside the Grasshopper script, locate the "File Path" component for the weather data and ensure it correctly points to the `DZA_Batna.082010_IWEC.epw` file in your `/Data_Input` folder.
    - The entire optimization process is managed through Grasshopper's Remote Control Panel (RCP) for a user-friendly experience.
    - Activate the RCP.
-This will open a floating window where you can you can click on the key parameters, and start the optimization.
+This will open a window where you can you can click on the key parameters, and start the optimization.
    - Activate the optimization solver Opossum to start the simulation process.
 The workflow will begin generating, simulating, and evaluating urban forms in real-time.

 --------------------------